What Makes For A Good Website Design?

 You may have the most beautiful website ever, but your website will not sell if your customers can not find the details they are searching for or get lost while meeting barriers in the purchasing process.

 Think about building a logical page hierarchy of buttons and categories that can be pressed.
-Also, note about the simple navigation "three click rule".
+Also, note the simple navigation “three click rule”.
 This rule means that, within three clicks, users should be able to find the information they are searching for.

 A rule called the F-shaped pattern also exists.

 Much of what people see is on the top and left of the computer, and the most relevant data should be displayed there.
-Rarely is the right side of the screen explored, so we should not place essential details, buttons or CTAs there.
+Rarely is the right side of the screen explored, so we should not place essential details, buttons, or CTAs there.

-As individuals judge your brand based on what they can find on the Internet, your website is your company's business card.
-That's why, if you're wondering if investing your time and money on making a fantastic website makes sense, let me tell you: it does.
+As individuals judge your brand based on what they can find on the Internet, your website is your company’s business card.
+That’s why, if you’re wondering if investing your time and money in making a fantastic website makes sense, let me tell you: it does.